cxzhou35/Awesome-neovim/README.md

 4. Install **Treesitter**: Relaunch Neovim and type `:TSInstall [language]` to install corresponding Treesitter supported-language.

-    > To learn more about Treesitter supported-languages, You can click [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages).
+    > To learn more about Treesitter supported-languages, you can click [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages).

 ## Features